America's Most Photographed Mountain Peaks Loom Over Aspen's Best Hikes

 How to truly rock the Bells.

 But this is hardly a one-season wonder.
-Leaf-peepers make the trip when the aspens are quaking come fall.
-Pristine slopes around Aspen draw people from around the world each winter, and wildflower fields carpet the mountains each spring.
-The region holds hiking trails that’ll challenge even the most practiced climbers.
+Leaf-peepers make the trip when the aspens erupt each fall.
+Pristine slopes around Aspen draw snowbirds from around the world each winter, and wildflower fields carpet the mountains each spring.
+And with summer's thaw comes hiking trails bound challenge even the most practiced climbers.

-A relic of the late 1800s, Crystal Mill looks like something that should only exist in The Lord of the Rings, or a Windows 95 screensaver loop.
-Look at this thing.
+A relic of the late 1800s, Crystal Mill looks like something that should only exist in The Lord of the Rings or a Windows 95 screensaver loop.
+Seriously—look at this thing.
 There used to be an accompanying wooden waterwheel, which helped generate power to ventilate nearby silver mine shafts, but time has left us only the mill itself; the nearby town of Crystal is a ghost town.
 Today, Crystal Mill is on the National Register of Historic Places, and accessible by trail in the summer and fall.